-Los Angeles Chargers and Their Logo Design
+Los Angeles Chargers Logo

 Over the past forty-eight years, the Los Angeles Chargers have enjoyed plenty of ups and downs, and twists and turns.
 In this article, we’ll take a look at the history of the Los Angeles Chargers as well as the history of their logo design.